subscribe ("logs") | Avalanche

 </CodeGroup>

-The code defines three event listener functions that are attached to the subscription object: `handleConnected`, `handleLogs`, and `handleError`.
-The `handleConnected` function is called when the subscription is connected, and it logs a message with the subscription ID.
+The code defines three event listener functions: `handleConnected`, `handleLogs`, and `handleError`.
+The `handleConnected` function is called when the WebSocket connection opens, and it logs a message.
 The `handleLogs` function is called when a new log matching the filter is emitted, then extracts the block number field and logs it to the console.

 The `handleError` function is called when an error occurs, and it logs an error message.